sul-dlss/was_robot_suite/README.md

 * `start_special_dissemination`: sends objects with content type `webarchive-binary` to wasCrawlDisseminationWF.

 ## Index rollup
-There is a scheduled task to roll up the `level0.cdx` and `level0.cdxj` files into `level1` each night, plus additional rollups to `level2` and `level3`, monthly and yearly respectively.
+There is a scheduled task to roll up the `level0.cdxj` files into `level1` each night, plus additional rollups to `level2` and `level3`, monthly and yearly respectively.

 # Prerequisites